 Labor is the amount of physical, mental, and social effort used to produce goods and services in an economy.
 It supplies the expertise, manpower, and service needed to turn raw materials into finished products and services.

 Learn more about different types of labor, how it works, how it is measured, and its impact on the U.S. economy.

-Types of Labor
+Definition and Examples of Labor

 Labor can be categorized in many different ways.
-First is the skill level.
-The most basic is unskilled labor that does not require training.
-Although it's usually manual labor such as farm workers, it can also be service work, such as custodial staff.
+First is by skill level; the most basic is unskilled labor that does not require training.
+Though it's usually manual labor, such as farmworkers, it can also be service work, such as custodial staff.
 The next type is semi-skilled labor, which may require some education or training.
 An example is manufacturing jobs.

 Labor can also be categorized by the nature of the relationship with the employer.
 Most workers are wage employees.
 This means they are supervised by a boss.
-They also receive a set weekly or bi-weekly wage as well as benefits.
+They also receive a set weekly or bi-weekly wage and often receive. benefits.

 Contract labor is when a contract specifies the work to be produced.
 It’s up to the worker to define how it gets done.
 The amount paid is either commission or a set fee for the work.
 Benefits are not paid.

 In return for their labor, workers receive a wage to buy the goods and services they don't produce themselves.
 Those without desired skills or abilities often don't even get paid a living wage.
 Many countries have a minimum wage to make sure their workers earn enough to cover the costs of living.

 Labor is one of the four factors of production that drive supply.
 The other three are: